lauren-homan/logistic_growth/README.md

   geom_point()+
   scale_y_continuous(trans='log10')
 ```
-#Plotting the model to see how well it fits the data
+#We are then plotting the model to see how well it fits our raw data.